Designed by doctors, shaped by you

 • Does Ozempic fatigue go away?
 Drowsiness and some of the more prominent side effects of the medication may subside over time as your body adjusts.
 But it’s different for everyone.

 • If tiredness or other side effects are severe, consult your provider.
-If you experience fatigue or other side effects while on Ozempic that are severe, persistent, or interfere significantly with day-to-day activities, it’s a good idea to seek medical advice from your healthcare provider.
+If you experience fatigue or other side effects while on Ozempic that are severe, persistent, or interfere with day-to-day activities, seek medical advice from your healthcare provider.

 • Other options are available.
 If your side effects are very disruptive, your provider may suggest adjusting your weekly dose of Ozempic.
 Another possibility is to switch to a different medication.
 Many Ozempic alternatives are available, and your healthcare provider is there to help.

-Remember, your healthcare provider is there to support you.
-They may be able to recommend more personalized strategies to help alleviate your side effects.
+Remember, your healthcare provider is there to support you on your weight loss journey.
+They may be able to adjust your treatment plan or recommend more personalized strategies to help alleviate your side effects.

 Does Mounjaro® make you tired?
 What about Wegovy®?
-Does metformin make you sleepy?
-Our guides to Mounjaro, Wegovy, and metformin have insight.
+Our guides to Mounjaro (tirzepatide) and Wegovy® can shed light on other GLP-1s and sleepiness.

 16 Sources